rautars/skylayer/README.md

 - No. Only plain sky color is supported (no sun, clouds, moon and etc).

 ## Usage sample
 Expected to be configured by other mods.
-Minimal requirements is color set and actived.
+Minimal requirements is color set and activation.

 ```
 skycolor.colors = {